Articles of the Constitution

 Article 4

-Article IV is related to the rights and roles of state government.
+Article IV is about the rights and roles of the state government.
 The federal government guarantees a republic form of government in each state, protects the entire nation from violence, and determines how any new states can join the Union.

 It also states that the states are equal and should have mutual respect for each other’s laws and any judicial decisions made by the state court systems.

-Article IV overviews the states’ rights, the relationship of the federal government to the state government, and the states’ relationship with each other.
+Article IV outlines the states’ rights, the relationship between the federal government and the state governments, and the states’ interrelationships with one another.

 Article 5

-Article V of the constitution creates a mechanism for changes to the constitution.
-While the constitution can never be dissolved, it can be amended if it goes through the amendment process.
+Article V of the Constitution creates a mechanism for changes to the Constitution.
+While the Constitution can never be dissolved, it can be amended if it undergoes the amendment process.

-These amendments are usually warranted when problems or concerns develop which were not foreseen or addressed by the original constitution.
+These amendments are usually warranted when problems or concerns develop that were not foreseen or addressed by the original Constitution.

 Article 6

 Article VI reviews debts, supremacy, and oaths.
-The article determines that the constitution and all of the laws that come from it serve as the supreme law of the land.
+The article states that the Constitution and all laws derived from it serve as the supreme law of the land.

-This article is designed to ensure that the United States Constitution remains a document held in high regard and used to make the primary decisions for the nation.
+This article is designed to ensure that the United States Constitution remains a document of high regard and is used to make the nation’s primary decisions.

 Article 7

-Article VII details that only nine of the original 13 states were required to approve the document for ratifying the United States Constitution.
+Article VII specifies that only nine of the original 13 states were required to approve the document for ratification of the United States Constitution.

-This does not guide the future of the national government but serves as a statement that it was agreed upon by the required number of colonies.
+This does not guide the future of the national government but serves as a statement that the required number of colonies agreed upon it.

 Understanding the Seven Articles of the US Constitution